3. Scale and Projections

 On equal-area projections, the size of any area on the map is in true proportion to its size on the earth.
 In other words, countries’ shapes may appear to be squished or stretched compared to what they look like on a globe, but their land area will be accurate relative to other land masses.
 For example, in the Gall-Peters projection, the shape of Greenland is significantly altered, but the size of its area is correct in comparison to Africa.
 This type of projection is important for quantitative thematic data, especially in mapping density (an attribute over an area).
 For example, it would be useful in comparing the density of Syrian refugees in the Middle East or the amount of cropland in production.

 Gall-Peters projection.
-The Gall Peters projection is equal area.
+The Gall-Peters projection is equal area.
 Note how the shape of Greenland is significantly altered, but the size of its area is correct in comparison to other regions such as Africa.
 [15]

 Gall-Peters distortion.
-The Gall Peters projection is equal area.
+The Gall-Peters projection is equal area.
 Note how the shape of Greenland is significantly altered, but the size of its area is correct in comparison to other regions such as Africa.
 [16]

 3.4.3 Equidistant

 Equidistant projections, as the name suggests, preserve distance.
 This is a bit misleading because no projection can maintain relative distance between all places on the map.
-Equidistant maps are able, however, to preserve distances along a few clearly specified lines.
+Equidistant maps are able, however, to preserve distances along a few specified lines.
 For example, on the Azimuthal Equidistant projection, all points are the proportionally correct distance and direction from the center point.
-This type of projection would be useful visualizing airplane flight paths from one city to several other cities or in mapping an earthquake epicenter.
+This type of projection would be useful for visualizing airplane flight paths from one city to several other cities or in mapping an earthquake epicenter.
 Azimuthal projections preserve distance at the cost of distorting shape and area to some extent.
 The flag of the United Nations contains an example of a polar azimuthal equidistant projection.

 Azimuthal Equidistant projection.
 In this equidistant projection, all points are the proportionally correct distance and direction from the center point.
 This projection is used on the map of the United Nations.
 [17]